Michelle McDonaldChief Academic Officer, Atlantic City Campus & Associate Vice President for Academic Affairs

 Dr. McDonald is also Associate Professor of History in the School of Arts and Humanities.
 Her research focuses on the intersection of Atlantic world plantation systems, commercial networks, and consumer behavior and has been supported by grants from the Fulbright Foundation, National Endowment for the Humanities, and the U.S. Department of Education.
-Since joining Stockton in 2006, Dr. McDonald has served in a number of administrative capacities, as History Program Coordinator (2012-14), Vice President of the Faculty Senate (2013-15), Co-Chair of the Faculty Senate Task Force on University Status (2012-14), co-chair of the Pan-College Task Force on University Status, Assistant Provost, Associate Vice President for Academic Affairs, Interim Provost and Vice President for Academic Affairs, and Chief Academic Officer, Atlantic City Campus.
+Since joining Stockton in 2006, Dr. McDonald has served in several administrative capacities, as History Program Coordinator, Vice President of the Faculty Senate, Co-Chair of the Faculty Senate Task Force on University Status and Co-Chair of the Pan-College Task Force on University Status, Assistant Provost, Associate Vice President for Academic Affairs, Interim Provost and Vice President for Academic Affairs, and Chief Academic Officer, Atlantic City Campus.

 Dr. McDonald received her Ph.D. in History from the University of Michigan, an M.A. in Museum and American Studies from George Washington University, an M.A. in Liberal Arts from St. John’s College, and a B.A. in History from the University of California (Los Angeles).
 She was also the Harvard-Newcomen Post-Doctoral Fellow in Business History at the Harvard Business School in 2005, the year before she came to Stockton University.